proteneer/terran/README.md

 <h1>Terran</h1>

-Terran is a clustering algorithm aimed at high dimensional continuous datasets.
-In particular, it will suited for datasets whose marginal distributions have distinct peaks and steep valleys.
-The dimensions in the dataset may be periodic, aperiodic, or a mixture of both.
-Note that aperiodic dimensions run about ~10x slower than periodic dimension due to differences the underlying basis functions.
+Terran is a clustering algorithm on high dimensional continuous datasets.
+It is well suited for datasets whose marginal distributions have distinct peaks and valleys.
+Each dimensions in the dataset may be either periodic or aperiodic.
+Note that aperiodic dimensions run about ~10x slower than periodic dimensions due to differences in the underlying basis functions.

-The main output of the algorithm is a hierarchical cluster tree, whose leaves represent the clusters found so far.
+The output of the algorithm is a hierarchical cluster tree, whose leaves represent the clusters found so far.

 The algorithm has the following properties:

 1) It will not oversplit dense clusters, though it certainly may undersplit.
 2) It runs in O(kDN) time, where k is the instrinsic number of clusters, D is the number of dimensions.

 <h2>Requirements</h2>